GorkaFS13/GorkaFS13/README.md

 ## Currently learning

-- Improving experimentation and comparison of ML models
+- Designing and evaluating agent systems in production
+- Rust for systems-level and desktop development
 - Deeper understanding of optimization techniques
-- Practical applications of LLMs

 ---

 ## Let's connect

-I'm always open to internship opportunities, collaborations or interesting conversations about AI.
+I'm always open to collaborations, part-time roles and interesting conversations about AI.

 email: gorkafernandez47@gmail.com